ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-android/add-api-method.md

 #### Add API Method

 Now we want to add a script that will send an email.
-To do this, go to `MainActivity.java` and paste this code into the "sendEmail" function:
+To do this, go to `MainActivity.java` and paste this code into the "sendEmail" method:

 ```java
 weDeploy = new WeDeploy.Builder()